ehrenbrav/nestcamDIY/README.md

 You can leave a weatherproof battery somewhere convenient, such as at the base of the tree, and run a USB charging cord from it to the device.
 For solar, you will need to experiment to find a suitable solar panel size and location.
 In sunny locations this is easy, but it is more challenging in cloudy weather or at shaded sites.
 You will need a large enough solar array coupled with a good-size battery to get you through the night and less-than-ideal solar conditions.

+## Cost

+Assuming you have the tools you'll need (soldering iron, wire strippers, a drill, etc.), the cost of the electronics should be on the order of $250.
+This does not include the birdhouse itself, any solar panels, or an external battery, since these vary based on your installation choices.
+Most of that cost is the camera, internal battery, and the Pi.

 ## 1. Raspberry Pi Configuration

 ### 1.1 Download The Raspberry Pi Imager